How to (Un-) Quantum Mechanics: Introduction

 \subsection{What is Quantum in Quantum Mechanics?}

-A typical assertion of the SPQM is the following: ``In fact, the basic concepts such as observable, ensemble, state, or yes-no measurement, employed in the "usual" interpretation of quantum mechanics, are themselves not explainable by known pretheories.''~\cite{Ludwig}
+A typical assertion of the SPQM is the following: ``In fact, the basic concepts such as observable, ensemble, state, or yes-no measurement, employed in the "usual" interpretation of quantum mechanics, are themselves not explainable by known pretheories.''~\cite{Ludwig} There is a subtle but important difference between the claim that some fact or formalism ``is not explained'' (yet) and the claim that some fact or formalism ``is not explainable''.
+But since an ``explanation'' is the reduction of a new (element of a) theory to established elements, there is more historical contingency in physics than usually acknowledged~\cite{Cushing}.

-Of course, the ``pretheories'' are those theories that do not require anything but ``classical'' concepts.
-Then it can be precisely defined what should be regarded as ``quantum'', namely what can not be explained using classical physics.
-Hence if, in what follows, we claim that some equation or fact is not ``quantum'', then it is not intended to say that it does not belong to the techniques usually employed when ``doing'' QM, but that it can indeed be derived on the basis of classical concepts. {\it Therefore}, according to the SPQM, it {\it can not} be ``quantum''.
+Since ``pretheories'' are those theories that do not require anything but ``classical'' concepts, it can be precisely defined what has to be regarded as genuinely ``quantum'' -- namely those facts or formalism that can not be derived using the classical mathematical methods of physics.
+Hence if, in what follows, we claim that some equation or statement is not ``quantum'', then it is not intended to say that it does not belong to the techniques usually employed when ``doing'' QM, but that it can indeed be derived on the basis of classical mathematical concepts. {\it Therefore}, according to this definition, it {\it can not be considered} ``quantum''.

-Axioms are only required for things that can not be established otherwise, and the reader may judge for himself, how much ``quantumness'' eventually remains that requires an ``axiomatic'' foundation.
+Axioms are only required for things that can not be established otherwise, and the reader may judge for himself, how much ``quantumness'' eventually remains that requires an ``axiomatic'' foundation~\footnote{ Historians of physics lately called into question whether the categories of classical vs. quantum physics is adequate~\cite{Gooday2013}. }.